corpacademia/Azure-Stack-HCI-HOL/admin-guides/01-HydrateMSLab/readme.md

 * Hyper-V feature has to be enabled (tool will check it for you)

-* at least 16GB RAM
+* at least 32GB RAM

-* at least 100GB free space on SSD
+* at least 500GB free space on SSD

 Optionally you can setup VM in Azure Virtual Machine.

-## Task 2 - Download all necessary files
+## Task 2 - Download all necessary files ( The Files are already downlaoded and Kept on the C:\labs\  folder of your lab machine)

 In this task you will download all necessary files required to setup [MSLab](https://aka.ms/mslab).